 At the local government level, the Burundian state has strengthened local investment with an annual allocation of BIF 570 million per commune.
 This strong commitment from the Government reveals the importance of the process of localizing the SDGs and justifies the positioning of municipalities as an interface between the NDP and the global objectives adopted at the international level.
 The legitimacy of municipalities in the galaxy of stakeholders in the implementation of the SDGs is also reinforced by the principle of subsidiarity which makes sub-national territories the most qualified level to provide answers to concerns related to access to services, basic social services such as water and sanitation, education, health, the environment and other services.
-In addition, the integration of the SDGs into the PCDCs constitutes the foundation of local planning and a decisive step in the implementation of resources in accordance with the Addis Ababa Action Agenda, which focused inter alia on the mobilization of resources at local level, transparency in the resources allocated to the communes, the establishment of public-private partnerships.
+In addition, the integration of the SDGs into the PCDCs constitutes the foundation of local planning and a decisive step in the implementation of the SDGs.
+Reflections must be based on the identification of concrete actions for the mobilization of resources in accordance with the Addis Ababa Action Agenda, which focused inter alia on the mobilization of resources at local level, transparency in the resources allocated to the communes, the establishment of public-private partnerships.